-Hard Water by Massy Ferguson SPARK & SHINE RECORDS, SEATTLE, 2010 :: Review by Larry Clark '94 :: Insistently local, yet tapping into a national
+Hard Water by Massy Ferguson SPARK & SHINE RECORDS, SEATTLE, 2010 Review by Larry Clark '94 :: Insistently local, yet tapping into a national legacy of country and blues rock.
+Massy Ferguson's second album Hard Water travels the back roads of Washington and treacherous paths of relationships with guitar, ~ For more reviews and sample tracks go to wsm.wsu.edu.

+(+)

+Θ

+>

+(+)

+Θ

+summer vacation, Coug and his friends end up fearing for their lives.

-Dave Goedde '92, Adam Monda '94, and Jason "J" Kardong '94 team up with Ethan Anderson and Tony Mann to play the Seattlebased band's countrytinged rock reminiscent of The Jayhawks, Bruce Springsteen, and Wilco.
+This mystery is a quick and easy read, perfect material for a plane trip or a day at humor weaves its way into the story through the characters' dialogue and Washington natives will also appreciate the book's descriptions of familiar places.
+Freels's next Coug Hawkins mystery, All Loose Ends, is due out summer place in Washington, Hart's and having fun during their drum, and organ-driven songs. >> Dave Goedde '92, Adam Monda '94, and Jason "J" Kardong '94 team up with Ethan Anderson and Tony Mann to play the Seattlebased band's countrytinged rock reminiscent of The Jayhawks, Bruce Springsteen, and Wilco.
 Country and folk rock has surged lately, as bands such as Mumford & Sons earn Grammy nominations and international attention.
 Massy Ferguson deftly handles the storytelling and musical phrases of roots rock, and fans of the genre will likely embrace the album.
 Although I thoroughly enjoyed faster tunes like "Pretty Plain Jane," "Wenatchee Eyes," and "Freedom County," the band really shines in the ballad "Dreams of St. Petersburg."
 Ethan Anderson's gravelly voice, like Springsteen's, melds well with the blue-collar lyrics and the pedal steel guitar licks.

-Massy Ferguson has toured around the world and received acclaim from influential Seattle radio station KEXP, Philadelphia's WXPN, and several music blogs and magazines. \otimes new & noteworthy service-to disaster relief
+Massy Ferguson has toured around the world and received acclaim from influential Seattle radio station KEXP, := Philadelphia's WXPN, and several music blogs and magazines. 😣 new & noteworthv Splendid Service: The Montana National Guard, 1867-2006 edited by Orlan J.

-Splendid Service: The Montana National Guard.
-1867-2006 edited by Orlan J. Svingen WSU PRESS, 2010 :: WSU history professor Orlan Svingen and 14 WSU graduate students present an in-depth history of the Montana National Guard in this collection of essays.
-They tell the story of the militia-from early pioneers' fear of tribal incursions, border conflict with Mexico. and WWII

-The Money Saving

-Guide for the New

-GRAND AVENUE PRESS, BEND,

-OREGON, 2010 :: Retired

-WSU finance professor

-Glenn Petry's pragmatic

-and detailed insights

-into saving money and

-fill this extensive guide

-written for readers of

-finance to over 14,000
+Svingen WSU PRESS, 2010 : WSU history professor Orlan Svingen and 14 WSU graduate students present an in-depth history of the Montana National Guard in this collection of essays.
+They tell the story of the militia-from early pioneers' fear of tribal incursions, border conflict with Mexico, and WWII service-to disaster relief in the state. \otimes The Money Saving Wealth Building Guide for the New Economy by Glenn H. Petry GRAND AVENUE PRESS, BEND, OREGON, 2010 :: Retired WSU finance professor Glenn Petry's pragmatic and detailed insights into saving money and securing a financial future fill this extensive guide written for readers of any age.
+Petry worked at WSU for 27 years, taught finance to over 14.000 students. ran numerous businesses, and restored Pullman's Greystone Church. 😣 Reflections on the Road: A lourney through Whitman County Past and Present by Martha Mullen '80 PhD CREATESPACE, 2010 :: Marty Mullen's wonderful guide to Whitman County begins like so many mysteryadventure novels, with the discovery of an old map.

-any age.
-Petry worked at

-WSU for 27 years, taught

-securing a financial future

-Wealth Building

-by Glenn H. Petry

-in the state. \otimes

-Economy

-students, ran numerous businesses, and restored Pullman's Greystone Church. ⊗

-Reflections on the Road: A Journey through Whitman County Past and Present by Martha Mullen '80 PhD

-CREATESPACE, 2010 :: Marty Mullen's wonderful guide to Whitman County begins like so many mysteryadventure novels, with the discovery of an old map.
 But this map-of Whitman County-contained her own routes and notations from an earlier phase of her life.
 In a "cabin-feverinduced" fit of inspiration, she determined to drive every road in Whitman County-no mean feat.
 Crisscrossing the 2,153 square miles of Whitman Country are 419 miles of paved roads, 1,175 miles of gravel roads, and roughly 400 miles of dirt roads.
+Accompanied by friends and a car-sick puppy, she not only covers every mile, but suggests hikes and outings, explores the area's natural history, and through people she meets along the way creates a quirky and fascinating oral history of the area. \otimes 55